eastgenomics/eggd_conductor/README.md

   - a samplesheet (`-SAMPLESHEET`) or list of sample names (`-SAMPLE_NAMES`)
   - a `RunInfo.xml` file (`-RUN_INFO_XML`) to parse the run ID from or the run ID as a string (`-RUN_ID`)

-In addition, both requires passing eggd_conductor config file (`.cfg`), this is the config file containing app ID for bcl2fastq, slack API token and DNAnexus auth token, aswell as the path to the assay json configs in DNAnexus.
+In addition, both require passing eggd_conductor config file (`.cfg`).
+This is the config file containing app ID / name for the demultiplexing app (bcl2fastq | bclconvert), slack API token and DNAnexus auth token, as well as the path to the assay json configs in DNAnexus.

 ## Config file design